anami-codes/anami-codes/README.md

 Work mostly on Unity and Godot, though I like to learn about different tools and engines.

-I speak Spanish, and I can speak English, C#, JS and HTML.
+My native language is Spanish, but I can speak English, C#, CSS, HTML and JS.

 > “Fear is a strange soil.
 Mainly it grows obedience like corn, which grows in rows and makes weeding easy.
 But sometimes it grows the potatoes of defiance, which flourish underground.”
 >